What are closing costs?

 - Loan origination fees.
 These include fees for processing and underwriting the loan.
 Underwriting is part of the loan approval process, when the lender checks to see if you’re able to repay your loan based on a variety of factors such as credit history.
 These fees vary and go to your lender.

 - Appraisal and survey fees.
-Fees vary but are usually several hundred dollars.
+The appraisal and survey are used to help confirm the fair market value of your home.
+Fees for these services may vary but are usually several hundreds of dollars.